niharika1102/CRUD-Operations/README.md

 npm i ejs
 ```

-After adding these packages to the project, the
+After adding these packages, the project is ready to work.